What Are Normal Blood Sugar Levels?

 More on Diabetes

-Normal ranges for blood sugar is individualized; a more or a less strict normal range may be appropriate per individual depending on health and other factors.
-A normal blood sugar level is not necessarily a healthy blood sugar level.
-Even though the term ‘normal blood sugar levels’ is used, a result at the upper or lower border of the ‘normal’ range may still be indicating a health issue.
-Be sure to talk to your health care provider about your blood sugar.
+Normal ranges for blood sugar is individualized.
+A more or a less strict normal range may be appropriate depending on a person's demographics, health and other factors.
+A normal blood sugar level is not necessarily a healthy blood sugar level for certain individuals.
+Even though the term ‘normal blood sugar levels’ is used, a result at the upper or lower bound of the normal range may still be an indicator of a health issue.
+Hence, be sure to talk to your health care provider about your blood sugar.